GoSolve-io/go-application-guide/docs/packages/PACKAGES.md

 - `image/jpeg` packages build on `image`.
 Here we have also "horizontal" dependency: it imports `image/color`!
 - `encoding/json` package builds on `encoding`.
 This example is a bit more subtle, though.
 The `encoding/json` doesn't import `encoding` directly but rather implements its interfaces.

+The main idea here is this: **If you have multiple functionalities depending on a common abstraction, implement the abstraction layer in the parent package, and build functionalities on top of it in sub-packages**.

+### Functional groups

+This point is very similar to the previous one.
+The difference is that there's no common abstraction, or abstraction is logical but doesn't need any code.

+### Horizontal dependency

+Packages `image/color` and `image/jpeg` provide good example here.
+Both are independent and provide some set of functionalities related to image processing (they're stacked on `image`).
+But `image/color` is closer to image abstraction.
+It works as an extra building block for other sub-packages in `image`.
+The key is to have a clear dependency direction between them.

+### External dependency

+This point is very similar to "horizontal dependency".
+The difference here is that external dependencies aren't closely related to the functionality of the "current package branch".
+They provide some abstraction for the things we use in the current package, like error handling, or io operations.

+## Organizing packages in your application

+The package structure in an application is a bit different than in a library.
+The first thing I propose is creating explicit logical layers for application core, primary and secondary adapters.

+The solution is actually simple.
+A package is not a group.
+It's a layer!
+We'll discuss how we can split our code into logical layers in the next part of this document.

-## Key takeaways
+## Summary

 1. Organize packages by their function.
 Following SRP, a package has to have one functionality to provide.
 2. If you have 2 or more packages that rely on a common base, organize packages layer-like: `base`, `base/package1`, `base/package2`.
-Remove dependencies beetween them by abstracting common types to `base` layer.
+Remove dependencies between them by abstracting common types to `base` layer.
 3. The "deeper" the package, the more specialized it should be.

+I recommend you [this](https://www.gobeyond.dev/standard-package-layout/) and [this](https://www.gobeyond.dev/packages-as-layers/) articles from Ben Johnson's blog, explaining the concept.
+But for now, let's move on.

 ---